Cooling gear, without the hype

 Cooling gear is one of the most over-marketed corners of the home.
 “Hose-free air conditioners” are usually evaporative coolers that only work in dry air; “bladeless” fans still have a blade, just a hidden one; and the spec sheets mix two different BTU standards so units look more powerful than they are.
 None of that is illegal, but it is designed to be confusing.

 Our approach is boring on purpose.
 We verify every spec against the manufacturer’s own page, stamp every price with the date we saw it, and say plainly when a product is the wrong tool — an evaporative cooler in Houston, a spot cooler sold as a room cooler, a recalled window unit.
 If the cheapest honest answer is a $40 vent kit and the AC you already own, we say that too.
+And when the honest answer isn't a machine at all — a $17 cooling towel or a wearable neck fan you clip on for a commute — we cover that too.
 The goal is that you buy once, correctly, not that you buy the most expensive thing on the page.

 Size it before you buy